 - Engages your upper body, since some weight is on your hands

-- If it’s a spinning bike you’ll also see a weighted flywheel and a resistance knob
+- If it’s an indoor bike you’ll also see a weighted flywheel and a resistance knob

 Recumbent – (these have great reviews)